304 Not Modified

 Note

-Each time the server updates a resource, it generates a new ETag and maintains a history of the previous ones.
-This server-side version history, in conjunction with the client’s local cache, together are what make this bandwidth-conserving option possible.
-Alternatively, the server might return a Last-Modified date, and the client can use that instead of the ETag in If-Modified-Since, negating the need for the server to maintain a history of ETag values.
+Each time the server updates a resource, a new ETag is generated.
+Alternatively, the server returns a Last-Modified date, and the client uses If-Modified-Since instead, removing the need for the server to maintain an ETag history.

 Initial request